Top 5 SEO Mistakes Most People Make

 While Header Tags aren’t visible to the reader, they’re used by the search engines to understand what your page is about and where the content resides in the hierarchy.
 It’s vital to use Header Tags correctly on every page.

 ProTip: Header tags represent a hierarchy and help the search engine spider understand the content on the page.
 Use them on every page.
 Technically, Header Tags go 1-6, however, it’s unlikely you’ll ever need more than 1-3.

-- H1: This is the page’s theme (it should be your main keyword)
+- H1: This is the page’s theme (it should be your primary keyword)

 - H2: These are the sections

-- H3: These are used to break the sections down further
+- H3: These are used to break the parts down further

 Are You Making These Common Mistakes on Your Site?